 The Ayres Law Group advises and represents national and multinational corporations, investment banks, small businesses, state and local governments, trade associations, non-profit organizations, and individuals in high-stakes litigation and EPA regulatory proceedings, and before the U.S. Congress.
 Among those we have represented are Honeywell International Inc., John Deere Consumer Products, Calera Corporation, International Paper Co., Calpine Corporation, the States of Illinois and North Carolina, and 200 citizens of a small Ohio town.

 We represented a major electric power company in Massachusetts v.
-EPA, the most important environmental case decided by the U.S. Supreme Court in 2007.
-In recent years, we have successfully overturned and defended EPA rules in the U.S. Court of Appeals for the District of Columbia Circuit on behalf of multinational companies.
+EPA, the most important environmental case decided by the U.S. Supreme Court to date.
+In recent years, we have successfully both overturned and defended EPA rules in the U.S. Court of Appeals for the District of Columbia Circuit on behalf of multinational companies.

 We use our considerable experience in drafting and presenting legislative proposals in Congress to effectively advocate for our clients.
 We provide advice and legislative representation to clients in the refrigeration and electric power industries with respect to federal climate change legislation and proposals for a clean energy standard.